 Sant’Antonio – a lovely guesthouse where you will feel the real Italian vibes, and amazing views.
 Check it out here!

-Castelli in aria – a quiet stay in a traditional all Italian house, with that breakfast you won’t forget.
+Castelli in aria – a quiet stay in a traditional all-Italian house, with that breakfast you won’t forget.
 Check it out here!

 5. Tivoli, Lazio

-Visiting Rome for the first time and you have more time available?
+Visiting Rome for the first time and do you have more time available?
 Or even better, you have already been to the Eternal City and you have returned and want more?
 Tivoli with its endearing Villa D’Este is the perfect place to visit for a day trip (or even half-day) from Rome.

 Part of the UNESCO World Heritage, the villa will charm you both on the inside and on the outside with its amazing garden filled with many impressive fountains.